adourian/adourian/README.md

 ### 🌱 Future Goals

-My goal is to contribute to impactful projects within the finance, healthcare, or tech industries and have fun with data.
+My goal is to contribute to impactful projects within the finance, healthcare, or tech industries and have fun with data and technology.

 ### 📫 Let's Connect!